 upper-level interdisciplinary curriculum of the University Studies Program.

-The Department of Theatre and Dance offers students an intensive training program in the development of an informed appreciation
+The Conservatory of Theatre and Dance offers students an intensive training program in the development of an informed appreciation

 of the performing arts within the context of a liberal arts education.
 The Bachelor

 of Fine Arts is a professional degree designed to prepare students for entrance into

 the professional performing arts market, while the Bachelor of Arts degree prepares